Our experience enables us to offer counselling services to meet the needs of children, youth, and adults with neurodiversity and/or complex trauma

-As human beings we are given a marvelous coping mechanism in our biology called the nervous system.
-When we perceive any form of challenge in our lives, our nervous system gets activated to either rev up (hyperarousal) or slow down (hypoarousal).
-Every symptom that an individual struggles with is rooted in an inability for the nervous system to get them back to a state of regulation.
-For individuals with neurodiversities and/or have experienced trauma, the activation of the nervous system and the associated symptoms is even more profound.
-It is our goal to provide our clients and their loved ones understanding of why certain symptoms are presenting and how to regulate through all of life's challenges.
+As human beings, we are given a marvellous coping mechanism in our biology called the nervous system.
+When we perceive any form of challenge in our lives, our nervous system gets activated to either rev up (hyperarousal) or slow down (hyperarousal).
+Every symptom that an individual struggle with is rooted in an inability for the nervous system to get them back to a state of regulation.
+For individuals with neurodiversity and/or have experienced trauma, the nervous system's activation and the associated symptoms are even more profound.
+Our goal is to provide our clients and their loved ones understanding of why certain symptoms are presenting and how to regulate through all of life's challenges.

-Individual, group, couples, and family counselling available for children, youth, and adults from birth and beyond
+Individual, group, couples, and family counselling available for children, youth, and adults from birth and beyond.
+Virtual sessions available.

-Consultation and supervision available for students, mental health clinicians, housing programs, organizations and agencies
+Through the FASD Institute, consultation and clinical supervision is available for students, mental health clinicians, housing programs, organizations and agencies

-Professional training on Fetal Alcohol Spectrum Disorder (FASD), neurocognitive diversities, play therapy and trauma
+Through the FASD Institute, professional training on Fetal Alcohol Spectrum Disorder (FASD), neurodiversity, play therapy and trauma